 - Surprisingly, this is infamous enough to have been parodied: the 2007 [adult swim] April Fool's Day gag involved 'bootleg' versions of several [adult swim] shows.

-- One excerpt of Legends of Metru Nui has some humorous "translations" which are equal parts "Blind Idiot" Translation and mondegreen.
+- One excerpt of Legends of Metru Nui has some humorous "translations" which are pure "Blind Idiot" Translation.
 The use of a "plate launcher" becomes more amusing when you realize the film's rendition of Kanoka disks look somewhat like dinner plates.

 - The sketch 'A Wicked Deception' by blamsocietyfilms makes fun of this to hilarious effect.

-- Sinfest has a Scandinavian fan site of Monique.
+- Sinfest has a Scandinavian fan site of Monique in-universe.
 What exactly they had to say about her remained on the other side of the web-translator.